You can call us at one of our offices or use this form to contact us or tell us what you think.

 We will respond as quickly as possible to your complaint and will let you know within 10 days that we have received it.

 If the matter is complex, we may take several weeks to give you an answer.

 If your complaint cannot be resolved

-You can ask us for a review of a decision.
+You can ask us to review the decision.

-Where we are unable to resolve a complaint to your satisfaction, we will explain why and let you know what other options you have.
+If we can’t resolve your complaint we will explain why and let you know what else you can do.